Nór: Descendants of Gór

 Gór had sons named Heiti and Beiti (and according to B two other sons named Meitir and Geitir).
 Heiti and Beiti often made war against the sons of Nór.

 Beiti the sea-king had one of his ships put on sledge runners and so passed in the ship over the snow-covered land starting from what was afterwards called Beitstad on Beitstadfjorden from Beiti's named and passing north across Ellidæid (Elliðæið 'Galley-neck') to Naumu Dale (Naumudal) with his father Gór in the ship with his hand on the tiller.
 So, by the agreement that had been made between Nór and Gór, the land between the path of the ship and the sea became Beiti's.

 The names of Beiti's descendants are missing from B. Heiti the sea-king was the father of Svadi (Svaði).
 Geitir was father of Glammi and Gylfi; and Meitir the sea-king was father of two sons named Mævil and Myndil (Myndill), Myndil being father of two sons named Ekkil (Ekkill) and Skekkil (Skekkill).

 But F speaks only of Gór's son Heiti as the father of Sveidi (Sveiði) the father of Halfdan the Old, who confusingly is named identically to Halfdan the Old who is a descendant of Nór.
 But it is from Halfdan the Old who is called a descendant of Gór from whom springs at last the Jarls of Orkney who are the subject of the Orkneyinga saga.
 See Halfdan the Old to follow this lineage further.

-A famous family descending from Gór exists to this day in the 42nd generation, the old Hardanger male lineage of Galte.
+Chronicon Lethrense

+The Chronicon Lethrense (Chronicle of Lejre), written about 1170, introduces a primeval King Ypper of Uppsala whose three sons were Dan who afterwards ruled Denmark, Nori who afterwards ruled Norway, and Östen who afterwards ruled the Swedes.
+The account then speaks only of the descendants of Dan.